atankit/College-Event-/README.md

 ## 3. Running the Project
 1. Run Spring Boot Application:

-+Open the Spring Boot project in your IDE.
++ Open the Spring Boot project in your IDE.
-+Run the application by executing the main method in the main application class.
++ Run the application by executing the main method in the main application class.
 2. Run Android Application:
 + Connect your Android device or start an emulator.
 + Run the Android project from Android Studio.